Bay Hive — Pollinator Intelligence Toolkit

 What it does

 Bay Hive is a layered geospatial dashboard centered on a 15 km radius around Green Bay, WI.
-It aggregates a dozen public datasets into a single interactive map and runs a client-side intelligence engine over the combined data.
+The interface is built around an activity bar with slide-out panels — icon strip opens labeled content panes for Habitat Sites, Sightings, Analysis, Conservation & Hazards, Landcover & Cropland, Legend, Trends, and Alerts.
+It aggregates fifteen public datasets into a single interactive map and runs a client-side intelligence engine over the combined data.

 Data sources: